Neutrino mass and mixing, resonant leptogenesis and charged lepton flavor violation in a minimal inverse seesaw model with $S_4$ symmetry: Introduction

 The neutrino mass matrix ($m_\nu$), which can be originated from the Yukawa-like couplings and can be generated from the see-saw mechanisms, is an important object to understand the neutrino physics.
 Neutrino and charged-lepton mass ($M_l$) matrices contain information of twelve parameters, including three charged-lepton masses, three neutrino masses, three mixing angles, one Dirac - and two Majorana phases.
 Specific structures of $m_\nu$ can be generated by the extension of the SM with discrete symmetries in the light of the seesaw mechanisms \cite{MinkowskiSSI,YanagidaSSI,MannSSI,MohapatraSSI,VienSSI1,VienSSI2,VienSSI3,Mksingh1,Mksingh2,SchechterSSII,SSII,MohapatraSSII,FootSSIII,VienL15,Vien22,VienL23}.
-The most popular mechanism for generating neutrino masses is the (canonical) seesaw mechanisms \cite{MinkowskiSSI,YanagidaSSI,MannSSI,MohapatraSSI,VienSSI1,VienSSI2,VienSSI3,SchechterSSII,SSII,MohapatraSSII,FootSSIII,VienL15,Vien22,VienL23}, however, they are very difficult to search for heavy particle\Blue{s} \cite{VissaniHP,CasasHP,GarcíaHP,ArcadiHP}.
+The most popular mechanism for generating neutrino masses is the (canonical) seesaw mechanisms \cite{MinkowskiSSI,YanagidaSSI,MannSSI,MohapatraSSI,VienSSI1,VienSSI2,VienSSI3,SchechterSSII,SSII,MohapatraSSII,FootSSIII,VienL15,Vien22,VienL23}, however, they are very difficult to search for heavy particles \cite{VissaniHP,CasasHP,GarcíaHP,ArcadiHP}.
 Hence, low-scale seesaw mechanisms \cite{LindnerLSS,AkhmedovLSS,MalinskyLSS,MohapatraISS1,MohapatraISS2,GarciaISS,DavidsonUS,AntonuioUSS,ChenUSS} become interesting to be investigated.
 Among low scale schemes, the inverse seesaw mechanism \cite{MohapatraISS1,MohapatraISS2,GarciaISS} is one of the popular ways of producing the small neutrino mass with TeV scale heavy neutrinos, which can be tested by the experiment.

 The most feasible and minimal version of the inverse seesaw mechanism is minimal seesaw mechanism ISS(2,2) \cite{AbadaMISS,ThapaJHEP23} in which two singlet neutral fermions and two right-handed neutrinos are added to the SM.
-Recently, the SM extension with $S_4$ symmetry together with abelian symmetries $Z_3$ and $Z_4$ has been presented in Ref. \cite{ThapaJHEP23} twelve singlet scalars (flavons) are added to the SM.
+Recently, the SM extension with $S_4$ symmetry together with abelian symmetries $Z_3$ and $Z_4$ has been presented in Ref. \cite{ThapaJHEP23} in which up to twelve singlet scalars (flavons) are added to the SM.

 It is noted that, in Ref. \cite{ThapaJHEP23}, two SM gauge singlet fermions $S_1$ and $S_2$ are respectively assigned in two different singlets $1_1$ and $1_2$ of $S_4$ symmetry.
 As a consequence, it is necessary to introduce two $SU(2)_L$ singlet scalars which are respectively assigned in $2$ and $1_1$ of $S_4$ to generate two mass matrices $M_R$ and $\mu$.
 In this kind of ISS, $M_R$ is generated from the couplings of gauge singlet fermions and right-handed neutrinos whereas $\mu$ is Majorana term related to the coupling $\overline{S}S^c$.
 Furthermore, $S_4$ group has two singlets $1_1$ and $1_2$ (where $1_1$ corresponds to a trivial singlet), one doublet $2$ and two triplets $3_1$ and $3_2$.
 Therefore, two SM gauge singlet fermions $S_1$ and $S_2$ can be either assigned in two different singlets $1_1$ and $1_2$ or in a doublet $2$ of $S_4$.
 The first case has been studied in Ref. \cite{ThapaJHEP23} where $M_R$ owns all non-zero elements while $\mu$ is a diagonal matrix.
 In this study, we consider the second case in which $S_1$ and $S_2$ are assigned in one doublet $2$ of $S_4$.
 As a consequence, two mass matrices $M_R$ and $\mu$ are generated by only one $SU(2)_L$ singlet scalar $\chi$ put in $1_1$ of $S_4$ which is simpler and completely different from those of Ref. \cite{ThapaJHEP23}.